Best place to find information and services that your council provides...

 • Develop a more proactive external communications strategy, strengthen internal communications and invest in a comprehensive approach to organisational development.

 Since the review the council has been working hard to tackle the issues raised, and has developed action plans outlining our next steps.

-Our Annual Report tells you what we have done well over the financial year and summarises our spending.
+Read our Annual Report 2018/19 to find out what we have done well over the financial year and how we have spent our money.

 We produce regular reports to monitor our budgets and performance to deliver efficient, effective and value for money services.